BenZen-3/BenZen-3.github.io/_posts/2024-08-01-humanoid-arm.markdown

 The arm is absolutely ready to throw hands.
 This is approximately 17% of maximum speed.
 Although to be fair I believe that max speed would break the PLA parts until I can upgrade them to CF-nylon.

 The arm so far has proven to be extremely backdrivable and controllable.
+As an aside, the 'bounciness' seen in these few videos is a great sign because it shows that the actuators are very backdrivable and have low internal friction.
+The arm's full range of capabilities are yet to be tested, and the final design will take some time, but the groundwork has been laid by this prototype.
+Future work will focus on making the existing work more robust and integrating the mechanical system with expected machine learning efforts.

 This arm is a combination of lessons from the past large projects that I have undertaken.
 It takes a lot of the electrical knowledge about motor control that I picked up while developing the robotic quad actuators and merges it with the lessons I got from the rover arm.
 The final element that I'm actively working on right now is the integration of machine learning.
 I am hoping to integrate a vision language model with this arm so that I can request it to grab specific objects.
 This project is in-progress and this will be updated occassionally as progess is made.